phaniapsr/IndusMD/Document for creating custom buttons in modules.md

-## Below is the Step wise Process Flow of :
+## Aim
+This document explains the process of creating custom buttons in the Meetings module detail view.

 #### Step 1
 ``` Go to <root>\custom\modules\Meetings\metadata\detailviewdefs.php ```
 #### Step 2